Wildflower Guide: The Sunflowers and Other High Season Blooms

 sneezeweed, owls claws

 Sneezeweed is often recognized in high alpine meadows by its drooping petals.
-Large plots of this flower dot the landscape along the Green Lake Trail, and along Flag, Bear, and Deadman’s Gulch Trails.
-Why is this Colorado wildflower called its funny name?
-Sneezeweed gets its name from its former life as an additive to snuff.
+These flowers can be spotted all over the valley, but especially in the landscape along the Green Lake Trail and along Flag, Bear, and Deadman’s Gulch Trails.
+It grows in open wooded areas and sunny meadows in the subalpine and alpine.
+Why does this wildflower have such a funny name?
+Sneezeweed used to be an additive in snuff.

 Sky Pilot (Polemonium viscosum)